ratnakar-asara/Fabric_SampleWebApp/new-readme.md

 }
 ```

-Response contains the success/failure status, enrollment Secret and a JSON Web Token (JWT) the same to be used in Request Headers for sub-sequent requests.
+The response contains the success/failure status, an enrollment Secret and a JSON Web Token (JWT) that is a required string in the Request Headers for subsequent requests.

 ### Create Channel request